-In summary, Table 20 reflects the diverse perspectives of the respondents on how to enhance millet consumption, ranging from educational initiatives and online resources to awareness campaigns, policy interventions, and targeted programs for specific demographics school children.
-These suggestions like collectively provide valuable insights for stakeholders aiming promote millet to consumption in the community.
+In summary, Table 20 reflects the diverse perspectives of the respondents on how to enhance millet consumption, ranging from educational initiatives and online resources to awareness campaigns, policy interventions, and targeted programs for specific demographics like school children.
+These suggestions collectively provide valuable insights for promote stakeholders aiming to millet consumption in the community.